6.1.2.2 Who can apply for entitlements

 A domestic partner is someone the deceased person lived with on a genuine domestic basis, taking into account the circumstances of their relationship, irrespective of gender or marital status.

-The earnings of the partner, including savings from their earnings, are not considered when determining their dependency on the deceased worker.
+The earnings of the partner, including savings from their earnings, are not taken into account when determining their dependency on the deceased worker.

 3. Child and orphan child